Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.:

-• Articles
+• Articles.

-• Incorporation date
+• Incorporation date.

-• Company name and address
+• Company name and address.

-• Investment status (i.e. invested by local investor(s), Foreign Investor(s) or PRC Investor(s))
+• Investment status (i.e. invested by local investor(s), Foreign Investor(s), or PRC Investor(s)).

-• Authorized capital and paid-in capital
+• Authorised capital and paid-in capital.

-• Par value (if applicable) and number of total shares
+• Par value (if applicable) and number of total shares.

-• Items of business scope
+• Items of business scope.

-• Office term of directors and supervisors
+• Term of office of directors and supervisors.

-• ID/passport number, nationality and address of the directors and the supervisors (not publicly available)
+• ID/passport number, nationality and address of the directors and the supervisors (not publicly available).

-In addition to the above, name, nationality, date of birth/incorporation date, ID/passport number of and number of shares held by the directors, supervisors and shareholders holding over 10% of a company's total outstanding shares must be uploaded to a platform set up by the MOEA every year or within 15 days after any change of such information (not publicly available).
+In addition to the above, name, nationality, date of birth/incorporation date, ID/passport number of and number of shares held by the directors, supervisors and shareholders holding over 10% of a company's total outstanding shares must be uploaded to a platform set up by the MOEA every year and also within 15 days after any change of such information (not publicly available).

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?